farirpgs/fari-app/lib/srds/fate-core.md

 - Not that it has to be physical—“convince the snitch to talk” is also a clear action.
 - Creating some kind of difficult choice or complication for the PCs.
 Your best tool to do this with is a compel, but if the situation is problematic enough, you might not need one.

-{example}

-Cynere’s first impulse is to find out what Anna’s talking about—but Amanda knows Landon’s impulses are... a little more violent.
+> Cynere’s first impulse is to find out what Anna’s talking about—but Amanda knows Landon’s impulses are... a little more violent.
+>

-“Enough talk!”
+> “Enough talk!”
 Lenny shouts.
+>

-“But... we just started talking,” Lily says.
+> “But... we just started talking,” Lily says.
+>

-“Even still!
+> “Even still!
 Why talk when Smashing Is Always an Option?”
 Lenny holds out his hand, and Amanda hands him a fate point for the compel.

 #### Hit Their Aspects

 Another good way to figure out the interesting action for a scene is to turn to the PCs’ aspects, and create a complication or an event-based compel based on them.
 This is especially good to do for those PCs whose aspects did not come into play when you made up your scenario problem, because it allows them to have some of the spotlight despite the fact that the overall story does not focus on them as much.

-{example}

-The scene opens on the big trial.
+> The scene opens on the big trial.
 Zird stands before a panel of wizards in the Great Hall of the Collegia Arcana.
 While they pepper him with questions, every now and then a wizard in the gallery throws out a follow-up, an insult, or a word of discouragement.
 The whole thing’s like a lively session of the British Parliament.
 Cynere and Landon stand in the gallery, following the proceedings as best they can.
+>

-Amanda turns to Lily.
+> Amanda turns to Lily.
 “You going to let them get away with treating your friend that?”
+>

-“You’re right!
+> “You’re right!
 I can’t take it anymore!”
 Lily says.
 “I’ve Got Zird’s Back!”
+>

-Cynere stands up and shouts at the Arbiter, “Hey, you want to put someone on trial for crimes against creation?
+> Cynere stands up and shouts at the Arbiter, “Hey, you want to put someone on trial for crimes against creation?
 How about we start with your mom, ugly!”
+>

-Amanda tosses Lily a fate point.
+> Amanda tosses Lily a fate point.
 “Nice.”

 ### The Scenario In Play